Authored by: Barbara Turley, CEO - The Virtual Hub

-The best part of doing this exercise with the team was that we not only came up with values we could use to shore up our culture, involving the team in the process was a demonstration of the kind of collaborative culture we want to have!
-Like we’d build trust, we were building culture by including cross-sections of the people who will benefit from having a strong culture.
+The best part of doing this exercise with the team was that we not only came up with values we could use to shore up our culture; involving the team in the process was a demonstration of the kind of collaborative culture we want to have.
+Like we’d build trust, we were building culture by including cross-sections of the people who'll benefit from having a strong and healthy culture.

 Whatever you’re planning for right now, or whatever your “bootcamp” is, do not miss out on the opportunity to get your team involved.
 As the leader of TVH, this process of “doing” Scaling Up as our bootcamp with other members of my team and including more team members in the activities needed to work through the program has been invaluable.

 For one, it took a weight off of my shoulders because I didn’t have to figure out everything on my own.
 (Have I mentioned my decision and resilience fatigue?!)
 Also, it’s allowed me to be vulnerable with my team.
 Not in an uber-personal blubbering mess way, but by showing your team that you don’t have all the answers and that you and they are interdependent demonstrates your respect for them.

 Finally, you’ll find that it’s incredible how team members will show up and step up to lead.
 Emerging leaders are born in times like these.

 When I revealed that I didn’t know what to do over certain aspects of the business, my team told me, “We know what to do.”
 And of course they do!
 They’re the ones with their fingers on the pulse of the operations.
 I completely trust that they know what to do in areas where I do not.

 Empowering them to take the lead and come up with solutions demonstrate my trust for them.
 Typically, when trust is granted, it’s also earned.

 It might feel weird at first to share leadership responsibilities with your team, but it’s one of those paradoxes of life, where it feels like one thing but the opposite actually results.